 With Australia’s school holidays about to start as we near the end of Term 2, we wanted to take a peek into how to keep your kids safe online.
 At Kinetic IT, we think it’s important for everyone, including parents or carers, to be equipped with the tools and information to make surfing the web enjoyable and safe.

 So, what do your children need to know when it comes to staying safe online?
-Here are our top tips:
+We’re sharing our top four tips in our latest Cyber Safety Tip of the Month.

-Usernames and Passwords are the keys to keeping your online accounts safe.
-When creating account usernames when signing up to an app or website, it is important to try and avoid using any personal information such as your full name, date of birth, and other key identifying factors.
+Usernames and passwords are the keys to maintaining safe online accounts.
+When you create an account username when signing up for an app or website, it’s important to avoid using any personal information such as your full name, date of birth, and other key identifying factors.

 ‘Netiquette’ is Internet Etiquette – how you act and behave online.
 Anything that you post online can potentially stay there forever, so it’s important to consider the concept of Netiquette.
 Colleagues and future employees will often scan through a job applicant’s social media pages to see what has been posted online.
 Ensure you only ‘friend’ people that you know, and enforce your account’s privacy and security settings.
 This will allow only approved friends to see your information, keeping your information and posts private from not only future employers but also strangers.